Uffington White Horse

 Coate Water is a large park with a 56 acre reservoir offering many activities for the visitor.
 You can take a walk along the many paths around the park or you could try your hand at the pitch and putt or one of the orienteering courses.
 There are areas to fish, bird watch, play, picnic and even barbecue.
 See Swindon Borough Council's website for more information.

 Faringdon's landmark building rising over 100ft on Folly Hill.
 It offers a wonderful view across the area and is open on certain dates.
-Further information can be found on the Faringdon Folly website.
+Further information can be found on the Faringdon Community website.

 Cotswold Wildlife Park